Fat Les: Music

 For the 2002 World Cup, they recorded "Who Invented Fish and Chips", which features Lily Allen in her first credited recording and video.

 In 2012, Fat Les changed their name to "Fit Les" and recorded "The Official Fit Les Olympic Anthem".
 Alex James left the group while Rowetta of Happy Mondays fame joined the lineup along with producer Matt Eaton.

+Comedy

+Fat Les also starred in a comedy show with Kaye, Lucas and John Thomson in You Are Here broadcast on Channel 4 on 30 December 1998.